theNewDynamic/thenewdynamic.com/content/en/article/hugo-modules.md

 go 1.14
 ```

-It will also has created a `go.sum` file but you should not concern yourself with that one.
+It will also has created a `go.sum` file.
+We won't concern ourselves with that one.

 ### Import a distant repository